Connect with others who understand.

 Sometimes, covering both medical and educational costs gets too expensive.
 One member asked, “Do you guys know where I can apply for a grant or find a sponsor for my college while I am waiting for my eligibility for government aid?”

 There are several different scholarship opportunities for people with hemophilia.
-They can help you or your child pay for tuition, books, and other costs related to getting a college education.
+Depending on the program, funds may help pay for tuition, books, housing, or other qualified education costs.
 Here are some scholarships that help pay for higher education for you or your child with hemophilia.

 How To Find Scholarships for People Living With Hemophilia

 Another way to find scholarships is to look for those targeted toward the specific bleeding disorder you’ve been diagnosed with.
-A few of these are noted below, but there may be other scholarships for people living with hemophilia A, hemophilia B, von Willebrand’s disease, or other bleeding disorders.
+A few of these are noted below, but there may be other scholarships for people living with hemophilia A, hemophilia B, von Willebrand disease, or other inherited bleeding disorders.

 General Scholarships for People With Hemophilia